sulucay01/multimodal-rs-segmentation/README.md

 ## Research Questions

-The study is structured around one main research question and two ablation sub-questions:
+The study is structured around one main research question and two ablation sub-questions.

 **Main RQ.** Does incorporating textual descriptions into a remote sensing segmentation model improve performance compared to a vision-only baseline?